Pressure cookers are a superb way to cook delicious, nutritious and healthy food...fast.

 This may not seem important but a pressure cooker should have handles to make it easy to lift.
 This means handles that do not conduct heat – the last thing you want is to burn your hands.
 This is especially important for stove top cookers that need to be moved on and off very hot stoves.
 Remember that pressure cookers, once filled with water, can be very heavy.

-When looking for the best pressure cooker, non-stick sounds like a great idea.
+When looking for a pressure cooker, non-stick sounds like a great idea.
 After all, it works well for pans.
 However, given the nature of the cooking and prolonged use of pressure cookers, the non-stick surface degrades and can peel off.
 The intense pressure means that the non-stick material cannot survive as long as it does on a normal pan.
 This can get into the food.
 While it may not be particularly harmful, it is certainly not something you want to be eating.

 All the best pressure cookers should have a clear and easy to read pressure indicator.
 In order to follow recipes correctly, you need to gauge the pressure accurately.
 This also ties into safety – the indicator will tell you when pressure is too high, letting you know when it’s time to release it.
 The safest pressure cookers all have reliable pressure gauges.